-The extortion group threatened to publish information just on Sunday, reported TV4 News on Saturday.
-IT security expert Karl Emil Nikka from Stöldskyddsföreningen has now made a sample check of the published data to verify that it actually matches.
+The extortion group threatened to publish information just on Sunday, as TV4 News has previously reported.
+IT security expert Karl Emil Nikka from Stöldskyddsföreningen has now made a sample check against the published data to verify that it actually matches.

 I check if the information I find in the database matches what I can find publicly, he says to TT.

 The information includes, among other things, personal identity numbers, phone numbers, addresses, and employment IDs.
-Individuals with protected information were not in Miljödata's system and have not been disclosed.
+According to Karl Emil Nikka, it involves just over a million affected individuals.

-This is a huge data leak with hundreds of thousands of individuals' personal data that has leaked, but it seems that it is mainly public information.
+This is a huge data leak with hundreds of thousands of individuals' personal data that has been leaked, but it seems that it is mainly public information, he says.

 The leak means, however, that there are now contact details in the form of email addresses and phone numbers.